Assantis/testopia/README.md

-# testopia
+# Testopia
-This repository is a diary of what I learned about software testing in the last years and a challange to throw that all over the edge and discover my own weaknesses and flaws I didn't have a clue about.
+This repository is a diary of what I learned about software testing in the last years and a challenge to throw that all over the edge and discover my own weaknesses and flaws I didn't have a clue about.

 # Software Testing